-Date - The effective date of this MD&A is June 28, 2018.
+Date - The effective date of this MD&A is July 30, 2018.

 Introduction - This management's discussion and analysis ("MD&A") focuses on significant factors that affected Condor Resources Inc. and its subsidiaries (collectively, "Condor" or the "Company") during the relevant reporting period and to the date of this report.
-The MD&A supplements, but does not form part of, the audited consolidated financial statements of the Company and the notes thereto for the year ended February 28, 2018.
-Consequently, the following discussion and analysis should be read in conjunction with the audited consolidated financial statements, and the notes thereto, for the year ended February 28, 2018.
+The MD&A supplements, but does not form part of, the unaudited condensed consolidated interim financial statements of the Company and the notes thereto for the three months ended May 31, 2018.
+Consequently, the following discussion and analysis should be read in conjunction with the unaudited condensed consolidated interim financial statements of the Company and the notes thereto for the three months ended May 31, 2018 and the audited consolidated financial statements, and the notes thereto, for the year ended February 28, 2018.
 All amounts presented in this MD&A are in Canadian dollars unless otherwise indicated.

-The results for the year ended February 28, 2018 are not necessarily indicative of the results that may be expected for any future period.
+The results for the three months ended May 31, 2018 are not necessarily indicative of the results that may be expected for any future period.
 Information contained herein is presented as at this date, unless otherwise indicated.

-As of March 1, 2010, the Company adopted International Financial Reporting Standards ("IFRS").
-The consolidated audited financial statements and the notes thereto for the year ended February 28, 2017 were prepared in accordance with IFRS, as issued by the International Accounting Standards Board.
+The unaudited condensed consolidated interim financial statements of the Company and the notes thereto for the three months ended May 31, 2018 have been prepared in accordance with the International Financial Reporting Standards ("IFRS").
 For the purposes of preparing this MD&A, management, in conjunction with the Board of Directors, considers the materiality of information.
 Information is considered material if: (i) such information results in, or would reasonably be expected to result in, a significant change in the market price or value of the Company common shares; or (ii) there is a substantial likelihood that a reasonable investor would consider it important in making an investment decision; or (iii) if it would significantly alter the total mix of information available to investors.

 Company Overview - Condor Resources Inc. was incorporated on November 26, 2003 under the Company Act (British Columbia), and the address of its registered office is 2600 Oceanic Plaza, 1066 West Hastings Street, Vancouver, BC, Canada, V6E 3X1.
 The Company was listed on the TSX Venture Exchange on March 3, 2006.
-At January 29, 2018 there were 102,057,308 shares issued and outstanding.
+At July 30, 2018 there were 104,357,308 shares issued and outstanding.
 The principal business objectives of the Company are to acquire and explore mineral properties located in Peru.
 The Company explores for minerals with a strong emphasis on gold and copper prospects and currently has no producing mines.
 The Company has no earnings and therefore finances these exploration activities by the sale of shares, and by payments from the sale or option of its mineral properties.
 The key determinants of the Company's operating results are the following: